 Intent

-As a thriving, aspirational school, our History scheme aims to inspire our pupils to be curious and creative thinkers, who develop a complex knowledge of local and national history and the history of the wider world.
-We want pupils to develop the confidence to think critically, ask questions, and be able to explain and analyse historical evidence.
-We aim to build an awareness of significant events and individuals in global, British and local history and recognise how things have changed over time.
-History will support our children to appreciate the complexity of people’s lives, the diversity of societies and the relationships between different groups; our children can then reflect on these and think about their own lives and the impact they are making.
-Studying History allows children to appreciate the many reasons why people may behave in the way they do, supporting children to develop empathy for others while providing an opportunity to learn from mankind’s past mistakes.
+As a thriving, aspirational school, our History scheme aims to inspire our pupils to be curious and creative thinkers, who develop a knowledge of local history, national history and the history of the wider world.
+Our aim is to develop our pupils to think critically, ask questions, and be able to explain and analyse historical evidence.
+Our History curriculum has a high focus of significant events and individuals in global, British and local history, and provide our pupils with opportunities to recognise how things have changed over time and how the past has impacted the present.

-In order to prepare pupils for their future learning in History, our scheme aims to introduce them to key substantive concepts including power, invasion, settlement and migration, empire, civilisation, religion, trade, achievements of humankind, society and culture.
+To prepare pupils for future historical learning, our units introduce them to important substantive concepts: power, invasion, settlement and migration, empire, civilisation, religion, trade, human achievement, society, and culture.

 Implement

-These strands are interwoven through all our History units to create engaging and enriching learning experiences, which allow the children to investigate history as historians do.
+To fulfil the aims of the National Curriculum for History, our scheme is organised around key strands: substantive knowledge (including topic knowledge, chronological awareness, and substantive concepts) and disciplinary knowledge (historical enquiry and disciplinary concepts).
+These strands are interwoven through all our history units to create engaging and enriching learning experiences, which allow the pupils to investigate history as historians do.

 Impact